Tatsh/unattended/trunk/install/updates/visio2002/README.txt

-This directory holds installers (mostly service packs) specific to Microsoft Visio 2002.
-You need to download them from Microsoft, and possibly modify install/scripts/visio2002.bat to invoke them.
+This directory holds a copy of the Microsoft Visio Professional 2002 installation media.
+Just copy the entire CD to this directory.